joweyel/ml-zoomcamp-material/08-neural-networks-and-deep-learning/README.md

 <a id="#08-more-layers"></a>
 ## 8.8 Adding more layers

-- One layer only has a limited capability to learn complex feaures and is therefore limited in its capability.
+- One layer only has a limited capability to learn complex feaures and is therefore limited in its ability to capture complex relations in the data.

 ![inner](imgs/inner_layer_1.jpg)